peterruler/A-Medical-AI-Chat/README.md

 # A Medical AI Chat

 # Prerequisites
-- Have a fast, modern PC or a M1 Mac
+- Have a fast, modern PC (best nvidia cuda support > 12 GB graphics ram), have patience, or use a M1 Mac
 - install ollama https://ollama.com - install for your system
 - choose the models for your domain: https://ollama.com/library
 - mistral is also in german